Anneberg Park Perimeter Trail

 Western Heritage Trail

 3-mile loop follows the Big Blue River from Dyer Road Bridge to Rocky Ford camping/fishing area and ultimately to Tuttle Creek Park Beach Drive, all along Big Blue river banks.
-Rocky Ford was used as a river crossing by pioneers for many years.
+Rocky Ford was used as a river crossing by pioneers and military for many years.
 Rocky Ford Outdoor Recreation Area

 Some trails may be affected by increased regional water levels and releases from Tuttle Creek Reservoir.
 Manhattan Parks & Rec maintains this updated list.